Family Court Order Modifications Lawyer in Bergen County

 Court orders in family law cases are designed to be long-term arrangements, but the problem is that life is not static.
 As time passes, lives evolve and change, which can make certain arrangements outdated and irrelevant.
 In order to ensure that you and your family are abiding by court orders for child custody, child support, or alimony, it is essential to keep those orders up-to-date.
 With help from a Bergen County family law attorney, you can apply modifications to these orders so that they accommodate current lifestyles.

-At Sherwood, Johnson & Poles, our team has more than 60 years of combined legal experience, over which we have acquired extensive knowledge, skill, and understanding of complex family law matters.
+At Sherwood, Johnson & Poles, our team has more than 25 years of legal experience, over which we have acquired extensive knowledge, skill, and understanding of complex family law matters.
 We use our insight to handle each case with a unique, personalized approach, understanding that one size does not fit all in this area of the law.
 Our mission is to ensure help families reach agreeable resolutions that meet their needs and interests.

 Can I Modify a Support Order?

 As much as we want our finances to be stable, the truth is that our financial status is constantly changing – sometimes dramatically.

 Court ordered child support and spousal support are drafted according to the current financial standing of both parties, but what happens when that standing changes?
 If the change isn’t expected to be permanent– such as for a medical emergency or transitory hardship – you can make a temporary modification to support orders.

 Permanent modifications may apply in the following scenarios: